telemaciek/tab-notes/README.md

 # Tab Notes

-Open new tab → Smash Return → Start writing a note in less than 1 second
+✔ Write a different note in each tab

-✔ Write a note in each tab
+✔ Keep your notes saved in _localStorage_

-✔ Keep your notes safe
+✔ Start writing almost immediately after opening a new tab (as quickly as you can smash cmd+t, return)